byronbytes/NoLexa/README.md

 # NoLexa
 A multi-purpose tweaking tool to remove Amazon Alexa from your device.
 For good.

+No one likes Amazon Alexa.
+It's been proven multiple times that Alexa listens to your conversations without your knowledge or consent.
+There is no complete way to disable Alexa via the software.
+This is where NoLexa comes in handy.

+## Why?
+My mom is an avid hater against Alexa, and even went to drill out the microphone in the FireTV to prevent Alexa from listening into conversations.
+With research, there is no complete way to remove Alexa, even the Amazon Fire Toolbox only disables it, and not fully removes it.

 ## Features
 - Remove Alexa from your Kindle Fire.